 Regulation to the benefit of market participants and electricity end consumers.

 (15) The calculation of the LTTR volumes on the Finland–Estonia bidding zone border takes into account the technical capabilities of the two HVDC interconnectors (i.e. ESTLINK 1 and ESTLINK 2) of this border by limiting the volumes of the FI-EE LTTRs to reflect the maximum physical flow of electricity in a situation where only one interconnector is in use.
-Initially, the TSOs active on this border considered it feasible to limit the sum of yearly and monthly LTTRs to 650 MW, which corresponds to the maximum physical electricity flow hosted by the larger of the two interconnectors (i.e. ESTLINK 2).
+A simultaneous outage of both ESTLINKs is unlikely, but considering the geopolitical situation and recent incidents, it is by no means impossible.
+Considering this, the concerned TSOs propose setting the FTR volumes at 200 MW for the annual product and the maximum of 150 MW for the monthly product, which in total corresponds to the volume of the smaller of the interconnectors.
+This approach ensures that the allocated long-term cross-zonal capacity should never be impacted by a loss of a single interconnector alone.
+Setting the FTR volumes at these levels ensures that, even in the event of a simultaneous outage of both ESTLINKs, the compensation obligations remain within the expected annual congestion income, safeguarding TSO financial stability.
+In addition, this approach is expected to improve the firmness of the FTRs from the market participants’ point of view.

 SUBMIT THE FOLLOWING METHODOLOGY FOR SPLITTING RULES TO THE FINNISH, ESTONIAN AND LATVIAN BALTIC CCR REGULATORY AUTHORITIES: